-Each of the four meal planners has five easy and tasty dinner recipes and a shopping list for the week that will feed four people for under $100*.
+Each of the four autumn meal planners has five easy, tasty and family-friendly dinner recipes with a shopping list for the week that will feed four people for under $100*.

-The meal planners are made to be zero food waste – so all the ingredients you buy should be used by the end of the week, and we've also include tips for how to store and use up leftovers.
-They are created using summer produce but can be made at any time of the year with seasonal substitutions
+The meal planners are made to be nutritionally balanced and zero food waste – so all the ingredients you buy should be used by the end of the week, and we've also include tips for how to store and use up any leftovers.
+The recipes are created using autumn produce but can be made at any time of the year with seasonal substitutions.

 About the Love Food Hate Waste weekly meal plans

-The recipes in this meal planner are designed for summer as they use summer produce, but can be made at any time of the year with seasonal substitutions.
+The recipes in this meal planner are designed for autumn as they use seasonal produce but can be made at any time of the year with seasonal substitutions.

 Zero food waste